 In 2008, I danced Party Girl once again in the same blue dress.
 This year I was no longer one of the youngest Party Girls but was continuing to advance in roles.
 From Party Girl, I changed quickly into a Toy Solder costume.
 The Toy Soldiers had wooden guns as props and fought next to the Nutcracker.
 I always enjoyed fighting the Rats because my cousin Vince Hendricks was one of them.
 In Act 2, I danced as a Page and an Arabian Girl.
 The Pages enter at the beginning of Act 2 and act as the Sugar Plum Fairy’s servants.
 We had purple capes and purple feathers on our hats.
 I enjoyed the spritely dancing and framing of Clara’s entrance into the Land of the Sweets.
 Backstage I will always remember the quick change from Page to Arabian.
 Arabian was always fun for me because I related it to Princess Jasmine from Aladdin.
 We wore two piece blue silk and chiffon customs with gold coins around the bodice.
 We also got the opportunity to dance with a silk scarf.
 I worked extremely hard to get my right splits all year because I knew this dance required the ability to slide into the splits without hands.
 I love watching and dancing with the Arabian Queen and her Prince dreaming one day I would get the opportunity to dance that part.

 In 2009, we performed Nutcracker and I was once again a Party Girl.
 I received many of the same parts as the year before.
 I continued to improve as a Toy Soldier, Page, and Arabian.
 As a Page this year, I felt special because I pushed the sleigh out for Clara.
 In Arabian I danced every year prior with my favorite Arabian Queen Jessica Barraza.
 Each year the Nutcracker brings the Christmas spirit and one of the things IBT does as a company is perform to the schools.
 As a young dancer I really enjoyed performing to children my own age.
-I knew not very many kids had the opportunity I had to miss school and perform with a wonderful family of
+I knew not very many kids had the opportunity I had to miss school and perform with a wonderful family of dancers.
+Another thing IBT does each year is they enter a float in the Ogden City Christmas parade to prepare the community for a rendition of The Nutcracker.

 In 2010, this was the last year I would perform with my sister Marquelle Dreis.
 I danced both the Snowflake and Waltz of the Flowers with her.
 She also danced as the Maid, a Mother at the Party, and Spanish.
 She is and will always remain to be my favorite Spanish dancer of all time.
 I have always looked up to her and am thankful to have received the opportunity to dance with her for so many years.
 She is the reason I joined Imagine Ballet Theatre.
 My other roles included Party Girl and one of the Chinese characters.